barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

     *In one room:* the carpet is very frayed.
-It is inhabited by a race of tiny carpet-people, who will take the arrival of a [glo:pc] as the arrival of the prophesied Great Foot, herald of the end times.
+It is inhabited by a race of tiny carpet-people, who will take the arrival of a [abbr:pc] as the arrival of the prophesied Great Foot, herald of the end times.

-    Several of them can gang up to attack a [glo:pc].
+    Several of them can gang up to attack a [abbr:pc].

     *In another room:* there is a sweet old lady in a blue shawl sitting on the bed, only visible through a mirror.
 She is an